-The Trustees are satisfied that for all major risks identified for the charity, appropriate controls have been put in place and maintained to manage those risks adequately.
-It is recognised that systems can provide only reasonable but not absolute assurance that major risks have been managed. • have audited the financial statements of the Royal College of Veterinary Surgeons Trust for the year ended 3 lst December 2018 which comprise the Statement of Financial Activities, the Balance Sheet and notes to the financial statements, including a summary of significant accounting policies.
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF THE ROYAL COLLEGE OF VETERINARY SURGEONS TRUST have audited the financial statements of the Royal College of Veterinary Surgeons Trust for the year ended 31st December 2019 which comprise the Statement of Financial Activities, the Balance Sheet and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).